AshtrayShetty/HackBout/README.md

 This project requires fetching data from the mock API (used for the demo).
 Information about this can be found in the repository [Osmosis Spec](https://github.com/neelkamath/osmosis-spec/blob/master/docs/mock_server.md), which was created by [Neel Kamath](https://github.com/neelkamath).

-The passenger and conductor's app were created by [https://github.com/Arjunadappa](Arjun Adappa).
+The passenger and conductor's app were created by [Arjun Adappa](https://github.com/Arjunadappa).

 ## Available Scripts